Kiwy3/kiwy3.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Nathan Davouse, a PhD student specializing in Operations Research.
-My thesis is about **ecological and economic logistics service network design**, under the supervision of *Frédéric Semet* and *Diego Cattaruzza* along the guidance of *Gaël Guillot*.
-This work is funded by La Poste, to deal with the network design of their B2B logistics providers, Log'issimo.
+My name is **Nathan Davouse**, and I am currently a PhD student in *Operations Research*.
+My research focuses on the design of **ecological and economic logistics service networks**, a subject that lies at the intersection of efficiency, sustainability, and innovation.
+I am fortunate to carry out this work under the supervision of *Frédéric Semet* and *Diego Cattaruzza*, with the guidance of *Gaël Guillot*.
+The project is funded by *La Poste*, with a particular focus on optimizing the B2B logistics networks of its provider, *Log’issimo*.

-Previously, I earned an engineering degree in *Industrial Engineering* and a master's degree in *System Operation and Safety*, both from the University of Technology of Troyes (UTT), where I attended the engineering school.
+Before starting my PhD, I completed both an **engineering degree in Industrial Engineering** and a **master’s degree in System Operation and Safety** at the *University of Technology of Troyes (UTT)*.
+These studies gave me a strong foundation in systems optimization, logistics, and safety management, which naturally led me toward exploring the challenges of sustainable logistics.

-I am passionate about combining environmental responsibility with efficient logistics and safety in complex systems.
+My work is motivated by a strong interest in bridging **environmental responsibility** with **operational performance**.
+In today’s context, designing logistics networks is not only about minimizing costs or ensuring efficiency, but also about considering ecological impact and fostering long-term resilience.
+I am passionate about finding methods and models that help organizations meet these evolving challenges in a responsible way.

+Beyond my research, I enjoy engaging with the broader academic and professional community, exchanging ideas on logistics, operations research, and sustainability.
+My goal is to contribute to the development of tools and approaches that support both scientific progress and practical applications in industry.

 <!--
 For more info